tgirke/GEN242-2021/content/en/tutorials/rfea/rfea.md

 #### `fgsea` Package

-The `fgsea` function performs gene set enrichment analysis (GSEA) on a score ranked gene list.
+The `fgsea` function performs gene set enrichment analysis (GSEA) on a score ranked gene list (Sergushichev 2016).
 Compared to other GESA implementations, `fgsea` is very fast.
 Its P-value estimation is based on an adaptive multi-level split Monte-Carlo scheme.
 In addition to its speed, it is very flexible in adopting custom annotation systems since it stores the gene-to-category annotations in a simple `list` object that is easy to create.
 The